At a Glance

 Dates and Prices

-The cost of this trip is £18,500 per person excl. flights.
+The cost of this trip is £1,950 per person excl. flights.
 This includes all meals, accommodation and wildlife-focussed activities.
-All drinks are included.
+Drinking water is included, as well as beer - other alcoholic drinks, or soft drinks, are not included.
 We are pleased to confirm that there is no single supplement for this trip.
-To secure a booking, a deposit payment of £7,000 must be paid.
+To secure a booking, a deposit payment of £975 must be paid.

 Flights and Visas

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.
-If you wish to spend an additional night in Bangui at the end of your tour, we can arrange this for you at an extra cost.
-We strongly recommend booking flights leaving Bangui after 14.00 on your return to avoid disruption to your plans.
+If you wish to spend an additional night in Djibouti at the end of your tour, we can arrange this for you at an extra cost.

 Weather and What to Bring

-The weather in the Central African Republic in April is hot and dry, with maximum temperatures of around 33 degrees Celsius.
-At night, temperatures will drop to around 20 degrees Celsius.
+The weather in Djibouti in February is hot and dry, with maximum temperatures of around 27 degrees Celsius.
+At night, temperatures will drop to around 23 degrees Celsius, although it will get colder than this at higher elevations.
+It almost never rains.

 Do also remember to budget for any expenses not included in the cost of the trip, including for gratuities and additional activities.
 We recommend bringing US Dollars.